Through My Eyes. Again - Cover

 Late November – early December 1963

-The essay competition was on my mind when I woke.
-On the bus, I started jotting down some ideas and continued through the school day.
+The essay competition was still on my mind when I woke.
+On the bus, I started jotting down some ideas and that continued through the school day.
 If I were to enter the competition, I had to finish the essay in the next couple of days.
-Col and I sat at the kitchen table, me with some Physics and Col with her history.
-Glancing over, her book was open to an illustration of a Roman soldier.
+I told Col I had some ideas for the essay I wanted to talk through with her after we had finished our homework.
+We sat, me with some physics and Col with her history.
+Glancing over, I saw a picture of a Roman soldier.

 “What era of Rome are you studying?”
 I asked.

-“We’re not studying Rome; we’re exploring Empires and my history teacher wants us to think about them from the perspective of the conquered peoples.”
-Col glanced across at me.
+“We’re not studying Rome; we’re exploring empires and my history teacher wants us to think about them from the perspective of the conquered people.”

 I nodded for her to go on.

-Col gave me a wry smile.
-“I went there at lunchtime, but there was nothing useful.
+“I looked at lunchtime, but I couldn’t find anything useful.
 I’m going to the town library tomorrow afternoon.”

 Col smiled.
-“Excellent.
-I think Lili is coming with me as she wants to study the Russian empire, in particular its colonisation of Poland.”
+“That would be nice.
+I think Lili will come with me as she wants to study the Russian empire, in particular its colonisation of Poland.”

-Col’s face stilled as she thought.
-“I suppose so, but Lili wants to cover s couple of centuries from what she was saying.”
+Col’s face stilled as she thought about that.
+“I suppose so, but Lili wants to cover several centuries, as far as I understand her.”

-“I know almost nothing about the history of central Europe,” I mused.
+“I don’t know much about the history of central Europe,” I mused.

-“Well, it’s important to Lili so I expect we’ll learn something from her.”
-Col gave me a knowing smile.
-Lili had proved to be quite a talker with people she trusted.
+“Well, it’s important to Lili, so I expect we’ll learn a bit more from her.”
+Col smiled.
+Lili had proved quite a talker with people she trusted.

 We settled back into our work.
-Thermal Physics required a quick read to refresh my knowledge, despite the appalling Imperial units and conversion factors, so I pulled out my notes for the essay.
-I realised hiding underneath my current ideas was the assumption of a shared cultural language across Europe – for without which sort of understanding was unlikely.
-It is a truism we are alike beneath the skin, but within Europe, for all the languages and subtleties of Weltanschauung between countries, our similarities greatly exceeded our differences.
-European wars were always bitter – they were almost civil wars.
+Thermal physics only required a quick read to refresh my knowledge, despite the appalling imperial units and conversion factors.
+I pulled out my notes for the essay.
+Hiding underneath my current ideas was the assumption that there was a shared cultural language across Europe; without it, there would be no understanding.
+It is a truism that we are alike beneath the skin, but within Europe, for all the different languages and subtleties of Weltanschauung between countries, our similarities exceeded our differences.
+Perhaps that explained why European wars had always been so bitter – they were almost civil wars.

-I chopped carrots, swedes and turnips.
-Col cubed some skirt beef, browned it, dusted it in seasoned flour and put it into the pressure cooker with beef stock.
-Col pulled three decent-sized potatoes from the sack in the larder and washed them.
+I chopped carrots, swedes and turnips and Col cubed some skirt beef and browned it.
+Then it got dusted in seasoned flour and into the pressure cooker with beef stock.
+We’d add the vegetables later.
+Col pulled three decent-sized potatoes out of the sack in the larder and washed them.

 “Aren’t you going to peel them?”
 I asked.

 “What can you do with unpeeled potatoes?”
-She arched her eyebrows.
+She arched an eyebrow.

-“Yes indeed, but with a German twist, as you’ll see,” Col said enigmatically as she set a clockwork timer for forty minutes, turning the oven on to heat for the potatoes.
+“Yes indeed, but with a German twist, as you’ll see,” Col said as she set a clockwork timer for forty minutes, turning the oven on to warm up for the potatoes.
 She took my hand and led me into the lounge room to the sofa.
 “Can you think of something we can do to keep us occupied for forty minutes?”

 Did they run secret classes for girls where they teach them how to gaze at you from under their eyelashes?

-I gave her a half-smile and picked up our book from the side table.
-I received a frown and playful slap on the arm.
+I picked up our book from the side table.
+That earned me a frown and a slap on the arm.

 “You had something else in mind, my essay perhaps?”
-I asked, with an innocent smile, returning the book to the table.
+I asked with a smile, returning the book to the table.

 “Stop teasing and come here.”
 Col’s frown disappeared as she grabbed my arm and pulled us closer together.